How to Teach Kids to Read: 10 Simple Steps to Try at Home

 Reading Eggs uses self‑paced lessons that match each individual child's ability.
 Children are regularly rewarded for completing activities and reaching new levels, which keeps them motivated to stay on track.
 Parents can also view instant progress reports to see how a child's skills are improving.

 8. Read together on a daily basis and ask questions about the book

 A lot of people don't realise just how many skills can be picked up through the simple act of reading to a child.
 Not only are you showing them how to sound out words, you're also building key comprehension skills, growing their vocabulary, and letting them hear what a fluent reader sounds like.
-Most of all, regular reading helps your child to develop a love reading, which is the best way to set them up for reading success.
+Most of all, regular reading helps your child to develop a love of reading, which is the best way to set them up for reading success.

 Strengthen your child's comprehension skills by asking questions while reading.
 For younger children, encourage them to engage with the pictures (e.g. “Do you see the boat?
 What colour is the cat?”).
 For older children, ask questions about what you've just read, like “Why do you think the little bird was afraid?”
 “When did Sophie realise she had special powers?”

 9. Play games to memorise high-frequency sight words every day